Ben Robb

-Ben Robb (born 24 October 1988) is a New Zealand professional darts player who competes in Professional Darts Corporation (PDC) and World Darts Federation (WDF) events.
+Ben Robb is a New Zealand professional darts player who competes in Professional Darts Corporation (PDC) and World Darts Federation (WDF) events.

 Career

 Robb made his television debut in the 2018 Auckland Darts Masters, but lost to Simon Whitlock.

 Robb subsequently competed in the 2019 Brisbane Darts Masters, losing in the first round to Michael van Gerwen 6–0.

 In the 2019 New Zealand Darts Masters, he beat Whitlock 6–4 before losing to Rob Cross in the quarter-finals.
 In January 2022 Robb participated in the PDC Qualifying School without success.